fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In another narration, Ibrahim (as) conveyed his salaams to the Ummah of the Prophet (saw) and advised us that, ‘Paradise has pure soil and delicious water, and that it is a flat treeless plain, and that its seeds are (saying), SubhanAllah (Glory be to Allah), Alhamdulillah (All praise belongs to Allah), La ilaaha ill-Allah (There is no god but Allah), and Allahu Akbar (Allah is the Greatest)’.
 [Tirmidhi]

+Ibrahim AS said we must plant the plants in Jannah ourselves, every dhikr becomes a tree 🌳 in Jannah.

 Only two people have titile of halilullah: Ibrahim AS and the prophet Muhammad ﷺ  .

+The last two verses of surah Al Bakarah were given on the 7th heaven when the prophet ﷺ    was there.

 #### The Lote Tree
-The Prophet (saw) carried on his journey, reaching the Furthest Lote Tree.
+The Prophet ﷺ   carried on his journey, reaching the Furthest Lote Tree.
 The Arabic word for this is Sidrah al-Muntaha [The Noble Qur’an, 53:14].
-The Prophet (saw) described this vast tree in great detail.
+The Prophet ﷺ   described this vast tree in great detail.

 > ‘[Its] leaves were like elephant ears and its fruit like big earthenware vessels’.
 [Muslim]
 > ‘Then when it was covered by the Command of Allah, it underwent such a change that none amongst the creation has the power to praise its beauty’.
 [Muslim]